 Once a kid reaches preschool age, his parents start to worry about him “fitting in.” it’s natural to worry that they’ll get their feelings hurt and it will be OUR FAULT.
-We weren’t there to protect them, we shouldn’t have let them wear their Halloween costume to school in December, WE LEFT OUR BABY OPEN TO RIDICULE.fitting in
+We weren’t there to protect them, we shouldn’t have let them wear their Halloween costume to school in December, WE LEFT OUR BABY OPEN TO RIDICULE.

 When they get a little older, then there’s all the bullying we hear about in the schools.
 So we start trying to encourage them to behave in a way that will protect them.
 “I don’t want the other kids to make fun of him.”
 I’ve heard it at my house.
 I’ve seen it in some of your Facebook posts.
 And I know it’s in our hearts and on our minds.